ericorain/python_scripts/networkscan/README.md

 (project1) [eorain@centos7 python]$
  ```

-The file hosts.yaml is created.
+The file hosts.yaml has been created.

 **hosts.yaml**
 ``` yaml